 Dance Studios in South Florida

-Children oriented dance studios are an increasingly popular venue for parents who indulge their children’s creative whims in a physically healthy way.
+Children-oriented dance studios are an increasingly popular venue for parents who indulge their child’s creative whims in a physically healthy way.
 Dance studios offer various classes with differing themes including jazz, hip hop, ballet, tap, and modern.
 Frequently, the children then perform recitals and participate in competitions among teams from other dance studios.
-Classes take place when school is over with most studios also offering summer sessions.
-Many parents take great pride in their children’s progress, especially in recitals or in competitions.
-It is also likely that a child’s siblings will at some point also wish to take part in attending dance classes.
+Classes take place after school and in the summer months as well.
+Many parents take great pride in their children’s progress, and look forward to the recitals and competitions.
+Dance studios are typically owned by former dance teachers well versed in the industry, and South Florida studios often make excellent acquisition candidates for local or out of state dance teachers.

 Dance Studio Owners

 A successful dance studio almost always has a well trained and experienced dance instructor as the owner or operator.
-The owner may created a brand with a quality system in place including a friendly front office staff, a welcoming environment, and well trained teachers.
-An owner with expert knowledge about dance will be able to properly supervise the dance teachers who actually teach the students, and will be able to guide parents through the process of their child’s progression in the program.
+The owner often creates the brand including the design of the classes, a friendly front office staff, a welcoming environment, and well trained teachers.
+An owner with expert knowledge about dance will be able to properly supervise the dance teachers who actually teach the students, and will be able to guide parents through their child’s progression in the program.
 Most successful owners do not teach dance classes themselves, nor do they even work in the studio full time.
 But they are involved enough so that they are accessible to the parents (rarely except for special situations) and staff while ensuring the quality of the brand.

 Pricing A Dance Studio for Sale